SleepinWei/cg_labs/lab2_release/lab2.md

   * In function `collapseEdge`, you should implement the algorithm to truly collapse the edge.
   * In function `fromMesh`, you should fill in the `opposite` attribute

-We provide the visualization of the loaded model, You could make it appear by long pressing the right mouse button and rotating it clockwise simultaneously
+We provide the visualization of the loaded model.

 Attention!
 Adding some extra members in the `Model` class is admitted

 ## Submission

 You should submit your **code** along with **a report**.

+Please **clarify the special condition you meet(concluding the specific, half-edge .etc.
+Better for drawing a diagram)** in your report.

 Please submit on canvas before deadline.